g33k5z/datasci-for-art-nerds/programming.md

 - **SQL** (Structured Query Language): Used for managing and manipulating relational databases.
 It allows specifying what data is needed without defining how to get it.
 - **HTML** (HyperText Markup Language): Describes the structure of web pages.
 Though not a programming language in the traditional sense, it's crucial for web development.
+- **Regex** (Regular Expressions): A powerful tool for searching, matching, and manipulating text.
+Regular expressions allow you to create a sophisticated search pattern that can be used to perform text searches, replace operations, and data validation in a declarative manner.

 -------------------------